It's a Very Merry Muppet Christmas Movie: Production notes

 Veteran Muppet performer Jerry Nelson was in poor health during filming, resulting in most of his characters being puppeteered on set by others and later dubbed by Nelson in post-production.
 The sole exception was Lew Zealand, Nelson's character, who was performed by Bill Barretta.
 Sam Eagle, a character originally performed by Frank Oz, was voiced in the film by Kevin Clash, with John Kennedy handling the on-set puppetry.

-Scooter, performed in this film by Brian Henson, makes his first significant appearance since the passing of his original performer, Richard Hunt.
+Scooter, performed in this film by Brian Henson, makes his first significant appearance since the death of his original performer, Richard Hunt.
 Another of Hunt's characters, Janice, is also performed by Henson and has her first speaking role since Hunt's death.

 The film features the original song "Everyone Matters", sung by Kermit and Gonzo within the alternate world where Kermit had never been born.
 The song is reprised at the conclusion of the film.
 Additionally, the movie pays homage to the classic Muppet song "Rainbow Connection" with a statue of Kermit in a park, dedicated "to the lovers, the dreamers, and you."

 Snoop Dogg was originally cast in a cameo role, but his scene was removed due to backlash over his involvement in adult entertainment at the time, specifically Girls Gone Wild.

-The movie was filmed after the September 11 attacks; one scene, set in a version of 2003 where Kermit was never born, shows the Twin Towers visible in the background.
+The movie was filmed after the September 11 attacks; one scene, set in the world in which Kermit was never born, shows the Twin Towers visible in the background.
 This was due to the photo background mural being created prior to the attacks.